mthorrell/gbnet/README.md

-## Troubleshooting
+### Is training a `gbnet` model closer to training a neural network or to training a GBM

-1. Currently, the biggest difference between training using `gbnet` vs basic `torch`, is that `gbnet`, like basic usage of `xgboost` and `lightgbm`, requires the entire dataset to be fed in.
+It's closer to training a GBM.
+Currently, the biggest difference between training using `gbnet` vs basic `torch`, is that `gbnet`, like basic usage of `xgboost` and `lightgbm`, requires the entire dataset to be fed in.
 Cached predictions allow these packages to train quickly, and caching cannot happen if input batches change with each training/boosting round.
 Some additional info is provided in [#12](https://github.com/mthorrell/gbnet/issues/12).

-## Basic training of a GBM for comparison to existing packages
+### Basic training of a GBM for comparison to existing gradient boosting packages

 ```python
 import time